-Guidance and advice for students who are not entirely sure if they are ready to file a formal report (with either the University or the Police)
+Guidance and advice for students who are not entirely sure if they are ready to file a formal report (with either the University or the police)

 Davison Health Center is available for sexual assault follow-up including STI treatment/prevention, and pregnancy prevention.
 The Health Center is open six days a week, and a physician is on call 24/7 while classes are in session.
 All fees for services, testing and treatment are waived in the event of a sexual assault.
 The Health Center does not administer an evidence collection kit.
-A student who may be interested in pursuing legal prosecution is encouraged to seek care at Middlesex Hospital Emergency Department to complete an evidence collection kit.
+A student who may be interested in pursuing legal prosecution is encouraged to seek care at Middlesex Hospital Emergency Department.